adibirzu/oci-usage-to-adw-function/README.md

 On observation of the result set - you will note that each of the columns in the database correlate to fields as contained within the Usage Repots CSV files.

-The only exception is the column `usage_report`, which has been included to help ensure records remain unique - particularly if you are hostimg usage data from multiple tenancies within a single database.
+The only exception is the column `usage_report`, which has been included to help ensure records remain unique - particularly if you are hosting usage data from multiple tenancies within a single database.
 It's also used by the function to determine if a given Usage Report file has been previosly inserted into the database.

 The `usage_report` field stores a value that is a concatenation of the OCI tenancy OCID and the Usage Report CSV file name from which the data was sourced.